Estimating Cross-validatory Predictive P-values with Integrated Importance Sampling for Disease Mapping Models: A Bayesian Disease Mapping Model

-The above model is an example of Bayesian models with unit-specific latent variables, which can be described symbolically as follows:
+The above model is an example of a Bayesian model with unit-specific latent variables, which can be described symbolically as follows:

-Note that, we omit the covariate variables, such as $E_{i}$ and $X_{i}$, for simplicity in the above generic model description.
+Note that we omit the covariate variables (such as $E_{i}$ and $X_{i}$) for simplicity in the above generic model description.

-The above class of models include many models that are widely used in different problems, including the mixture models, factor analysis models, stochastic volatility models \citep{berg2004deviance, gander2007stochastic}, regression models with mixed effects \citep{gelman2006data}, and others.
+The above class of models includes many models that are widely used in different problems, including mixture models, factor analysis models, stochastic volatility models \cite{berg2004deviance, gander2007stochastic}, regression models with mixed effects \cite{gelman2006data}, and others.
 We will demonstrate our new method (iIS) for predictive checks in the Bayesian disease mapping model.
-However, note that the method can be applied to all models that have the form as given by equations~\eqref{eqn:proby-gen} - \eqref{eqn:probtheta-gen}.
+However, one should note that the method can be applied to all models that have the form as given by equations~\eqref{eqn:proby-gen} - \eqref{eqn:probtheta-gen}.